Native American Elder Justice Initiative (NAEJI)

 - Identify and develop tribally produced elder abuse prevention resources, and other informational materials for professionals and tribal members on elder abuse, neglect, and exploitation that are culturally appropriate to tribal perceptions of abuse and tribal values

-- Develop training and technical assistance materials about elder abuse in Indian Country, such as: basic information about elder abuse, how to identify abuse, developing effective multi-disciplinary teams, and developing and/or promoting effective tribal prevention, intervention, and response activities, including those that involve effective cross-jurisdictional partnerships
+- Develop training and technical assistance materials about elder abuse, such as: basic information about elder abuse, how to identify abuse, developing effective multi-disciplinary teams, and developing and/or promoting effective tribal prevention, intervention, and response activities, including those that involve effective cross-jurisdictional partnerships

-- Provide technical assistance and training on elder abuse, neglect and exploitation, and outreach to increase awareness of the problem of elder abuse in Indian Country, as well as the NAEJI, and through conference presentations, materials, development, PSAs, newsletters, and articles
+- Provide technical assistance and training on elder abuse, neglect and exploitation, and outreach to increase awareness of the problem of elder abuse, as well as the NAEJI, and through conference presentations, materials, development, PSAs, newsletters, articles, and other source material

 - Expand training to include a focus for senior companions, community health representatives, home healthcare workers, and others who regularly visit elders in the their homes to enhance their knowledge and awareness of elder abuse